Gonzalomarcylabschool/AKOMA-Curriculum-2022/unit-2/lecture-4-scope-pt1/lecture-notes.md

 creation (compile) phase
 execution phase

-Before introducing ES6 (ECMAScript 6) in 2015, JavaScript had only two types of scopes: Global Scope and Local Scope.

 How do variables declared with var, let, and const differ when it comes to redeclaration, reassignment, and hoisting?
 What is global, function, and block scoping?